-▲ WARNING: To prevent the possibility of death, serious injury or property damage, turn off electrical power, depressurize valve, and vent fluid to a safe area before servicing the valve.
+A WARNING: To prevent the possibility of death, serious injury or property damage, turn off electrical power and depressurize valve.
+If the valve handles combustible fluid, extinguish all open flames and avoid any type of sparking or ignition.
+Vent fluid to a safe area before servicing the valve.

-NOTE: It is not necessary to remove the valve from the pipeline for repairs.
+NOTE: For most valves it is not necessary to remove valve from pipeline for repairs.
+For air operated valves the auxiliary pressure line must be disconnected.